kazet/cnc/README.md

 # An experimental milling machine driver with a web interface
 This is a milling machine driver that can be managed via web browser.

-Disclaimer: I wrote this app to learn how CNC machines, G code etc. work - it may not be stable yet.
+Disclaimer: I wrote this app to learn how CNC machines, G-code etc. work - it may not be stable yet.
 If you want to get actual stuff done, you may prefer to use different, production-ready milling machine software.